Made with tomatillos, this fresh Mexican salsa verde (green salsa) is good on just about anything! (Naturally vegan, paleo, and gluten-free)

 - Removed charred veggies from the broiler and turn off the oven.

-- Add onion and garlic to a blender and immediately place the hot tomatillos and 1/2 the jalapeño in the blender on top of the onion and garlic.
+- Add onion and garlic to a blender or food processor and immediately place the hot tomatillos and 1/2 the jalapeño in the blender on top of the onion and garlic.
 (The heat from the veggies will take out some of the onion-y bite.)

 - Let the veggies cool to room temperature (to avoid hot splatters or burns) and add cilantro, 1/2 Tbsp. lime juice, and salt to the blender.

-- Blend the salsa to your desired consistency (I like mine pretty smooth).
+- Blend the salsa to your desired consistency (I like mine pretty smooth, but you can do just a few pulses to break things up if you prefer more texture).
 Taste and add additional jalapeño, salt, or lime juice, to taste.

 - Store in an airtight container in the refrigerator 4-5 days.